History of fu poetry: Western Jin

-Poet Shu Xi (束皙; AD 263–302), one of the most famous scholars of the Western Jin, has five fu which have survived to the present, and seem to be written in a playful style.
-One of Shu's fu has become well known in the history of Chinese cuisine: his "Fu on Pasta" (餅賦 (Bǐng fù)) is an encyclopedic description of a wide variety of dough-based foods, including noodles, steamed buns, and dumplings, which had not yet become the traditional Chinese foods they are in modern times.
+Poet Shu Xi (束皙; AD 263–302), one of the most famous scholars of the Western Jin, wrote five fu that have survived to the present, and seem to be written in a playful style.
+One of them has become well known in the history of Chinese cuisine: his "Fu on Pasta" (餅賦 (Bǐng fù)) is an encyclopedic description of a wide variety of dough-based foods, including noodles, steamed buns, and dumplings, which had not yet become the traditional Chinese foods they are now.

-The two most prolific fu writers of the Western Jin were Fu Xuan and his son Fu Xian (傅咸), who together have 94 fu which survive today.
+The two most prolific fu writers of the Western Jin were Fu Xuan and his son Fu Xian (傅咸), who together have 94 fu that survive today.
 Fu Xuan and his son's fu on things frequently involve the natural environment.
 Fu Xuan has fu describing many different species of plants, fruits, and birds, of which he was especially fond.
 Fu Xuan's "Fu on the Running Dog" (走狗賦 (Zǒu gǒu fù)), describes an especially quick racing dog.
 Fu Xian wrote on topics similar to those of his father, but seems to have been particularly fascinated by insects.
 His "Fu on Paper" (紙賦 (Zhǐ fù)) is well known as an early description of writing paper, which had only been invented about 150 years earlier.